Bharadwaj-1953/Bharadwaj-1953/README.md

   - Developed and optimized payroll management software that reduced payroll processing time by nearly 40% for a 500-employee organization.
   - Built RESTful APIs with Spring Boot to integrate payroll operations with HR platforms, streamlining administrative tasks.
   - Conducted collaborative code reviews and testing sessions, contributing to a 30% reduction in post-deployment issues.

+ ## 🎓 Education

+- **Florida State University, Tallahassee, FL** — *Master of Science in Computer Science*
+  Aug 2024 – May 2026 | CGPA: 4.0/4.0

+- **Vellore Institute of Technology, Andhra Pradesh** — *Bachelor of Technology in Computer Science and Engineering (Data Analytics)*
+  Aug 2020 – May 2024 | CGPA: 9.38/10.0

 ## 🛠️ Skills & Tools